 How I approach complex problems

 When I enter a problem space, I begin by questioning how it’s framed.
 Through stakeholder conversations and research, I identify underlying themes and patterns.
 My questions evolve as understanding deepens.
-My goal is to clarify and identify what truly needs to change.
+My goal is to clarify and identify what truly needs to change, and then design toward it with intention.

 Good design begins with problem definition.